“Sometimes you will never know the value of a moment until it becomes a memory.” – Dr. Seuss

 You could set up separate sections for every category, making it much easier to locate a certain picture when desired.
 For a more elaborate or extensive book, you can utilize this template, identifying which pages you want to include that will be most helpful for your loved one.

-For more creative Alzheimer’s care tips and resources, call CareWorks Health Services at (949) 859-4700.
+For more creative Alzheimer’s care tips and memory book resources, call CareWorks Health Services at (949) 859-4700.
 We are also pleased to offer a complimentary in-home consultation to share how we can help with the particular challenges your loved one is facing.
 Our highly trained, compassionate dementia caregivers can:

 - Improve socialization